zenorocha/codecopy/readme.md

 ### Custom domains

 You can also enable CodeCopy on custom domains or Github Enterprise.
-Right click on CodeCopy's icon in the the toolbar  and select **Enable Refined GitHub on this domain**.
+Right click on CodeCopy's icon in the the toolbar  and select **Enable CodeCopy on this domain**.

 ## Preview